Parking Lot Vigilantes Abuse Woman in Florida

 Although these symptoms are not always obvious to the onlooker they can severely limit daily activities for sufferers.
-Some of the more common invisible disabilities are congestive heart failure, which prevents people from walking very far, lung disease, neurological disorders, lupus and arthritis.
+Some of the more common invisible disabilities are congestive heart failure, which prevents people from walking very far, lung disease, neurological disorders, lupus, and arthritis.

 Connell urges onlookers to not judge based on what we see or don’t see in 30 seconds.
-In Florida there are 1.3 million holders of disabled parking tags.
-The permit, from the Florida Department of Highway Safety and Motor Vehicles, requires the signature of a physician, optometrist or other medical professional.
+In Florida, there are 1.3 million holders of disabled parking tags.
+The permit, from the Florida Department of Highway Safety and Motor Vehicles, requires the signature of a physician, optometrist or another medical professional.
 These permits are issued for up to four years and expire on the birthday of the permit holder.

-Of course there are some selfish and unsympathetic people who park illegally in disabled or handicapped parking spots or use tags that don’t belong to them.
+Of course, there are some selfish and unsympathetic people who park illegally in disabled or handicapped parking spots or use tags that don’t belong to them.
 However, leave the enforcement to the officials.
-In 2012, legislature was passed requiring officials to conduct random reviews of permit holders and established a hotline for reporting abuse.
+In 2012, the legislature was passed requiring officials to conduct random reviews of permit holders and established a hotline for reporting abuse.
 Using someone else’s permit is now a second-degree misdemeanor and punishable by a $1,000 fine or up to six months in jail.